ShivuXD/IoT_Projects_ESP32/Room_Temperature_Humidity_System_DHT11/README.md

-# ESP32 DHT11 OLED Monitor
+# ESP32 DHT11 Room Temperature and, Humidity Monitoring System

 A simple embedded systems project using an ESP32, DHT11 temperature and humidity sensor, and SSD1306 OLED display.

-The project reads temperature and relative humidity from the DHT11 and displays the measurements in real time on a 0.96-inch OLED display.
-Sensor readings are also printed to the Serial Monitor for debugging and monitoring.
+The system reads temperature (with error of ±2°C) and relative humidity (with error of ±5% RH) from the DHT11 and displays the measurements in real time on a 0.96-inch OLED display.

 ---